Important update for aircraft maintenance applicants

 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.

-- Students must provide safety equipment, including soft-soled footwear having CSA safety-toe protection, CSA safety glasses with clear lenses, and full-sleeved coveralls.
+- Students must provide safety equipment, including Two pairs of full-sleeved coveralls, footwear having CSA safety-toe protection with soft soles for climbing on aircraft, and CSA approved safety glasses with clear lenses.

 - The program is affiliated with the Industry Training Authority.

 - The information on the page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
-Download a PDF of the Program Completion Guide.
+Download a PDF of the Program Completion Guide that is Effective Sept 2019.
+(Download a PDF of the current Program Completion Guide)

-APPLY NOW for the Aircraft Maintenance Engineering – Basic Training program
+APPLY NOW for the Aircraft Maintenance Technician – Basic Training program

 Do you need more information?